October 06, 2023 2 Comments

-It is the inclusion of iron that gives rise to rust staining of the "stainless" steel if the protective layer of chromium oxide is damaged or there was not enough chromium included in the alloy.
+It is the inclusion of iron that gives rise to rust staining of the "stainless" steel.
+This happens when the protective layer of chromium oxide is damaged or there was not enough chromium included in the alloy.

-There are over 150 grades of stainless steel and some are more prone to corrosion than others.
+There are over 150 grades of stainless steel and some are more prone to rust staining than others.
 Generally, the higher the chromium content, the less likely the steel will rust.
 However, given enough time, some rust will appear on most stainless steel

 When the chromium in stainless steel is exposed to oxygen in the atmosphere it forms a thin and invisible layer of "chromium oxide".
 It is this invisible layer, which covers the entire surface, gives stainless steel its ability to resist stains and rust.
-And if this layer should be damaged, rust will form on the surface at the location of that damage.
+But if this layer is damaged, rust will form on the surface at the location of the damage.

-The before and after photos (below) are of stainless steel handrails and bollards that were stained with rust.
+The before and after photos (below) are of stainless steel handrails and bollards that were covered with rust stains.

-This may have been caused by contamination from mild steel during fabrication, contamination during use, or by selecting a low grade of stainless steel.
+This may have been caused by contamination from mild steel during fabrication, contamination during use, or by using a low grade of stainless steel.

-We applied Benz Oxy Cleanze and left it to work for 2 hours at 4 ℃.
+Application is simple: We brushed on Benz Oxy Cleanze and left it to work for 2 hours at 4 ℃.
 We lightly rubbed the surface with a rag and then rinsed.

 Quick tip: Sometimes, to be fully effective, Oxy Cleanze may require leaving longer and may require a second application.